Madhuhas/flight-tracker-app/README.md

 This project is open-source under the MIT License.
 Customize and build on it freely!

 🙌 Credits
-Created by Sai Guided by Microsoft Copilot 💬 Powered by AeroDataBox
+Created by Madhuhas Guided by Microsoft Copilot 💬 Powered by AeroDataBox